The phone rang, and it was my recruiter – she had been calling for weeks, and I finally took a deep breath and accepted the call.

 Most of the trash from the five buroughs are exported to Pennsylvania, Virginia and South Carolina with truckers carrying the load.

 After our last load to Bethlehem, we celebrated by going to his favorite local dive bar.
 But it was actually me that was celebrating- freedom from the filth, both the hygiene and the language.

 The next day, I got in my Subaru and headed home to DC – just in time to organize another fabulous run.

 The unique aspect of the EU Embassy Run was that we visited over a dozen embassies while running 13 miles.
 While most people had to wait in long lines to get in, we got head of the line privilege.
 And the best part we got to partake in the food, drinks and culture from each location.

 The run started eight years ago on a whim.
-I brought a couple friends and the run has grown to a public event since.
+I coerced a couple friends and the run has blossomed into a public event with a loyal following.

 After the run, I rushed back to Easton in my personal vehicle.
 The recruiter was right – I could return home to organize my big event and back to finish up training.

 The only thing left was my test drive around town and a couple of backing maneuvers in the yard.

 The test went well, but my tester, John, recommended I take a 3-day backing training.